nietras/nietras.github.io/_posts/2021-10-09-worlds-smallest-csharp-program.md

     }
 }
 ```
-This simply defines a lot of properties and types to be able to write the
-world's smallest C# programs.

 Of note here, are a few C# 10 features:

  - `namespace nietras;` namespace without `{}` so no more namespace indentation.